Associate Professor of Finance

 Referee for Emerging Markets Finance and Trade, Journal of Business Finance and Accounting, Journal of Comparative Economics, Journal of Corporate Finance, Journal of Economics and Business, Journal of Finance, Journal of Financial and Quantitative Analysis, Journal of Financial Economics, Management Science, Quarterly Journal of Economics, Review of Corporate Finance Studies, Review of Financial Studies, Research Grants Council of Hong Kong, Swiss National Science Foundation

-Program committee: European Finance Association Annual Meetings (2013), Utah Winter Finance Conference (2013-), Western Finance Association Annual Meetings (2010-)
+Program committee: European Finance Association Annual Meeting (2013-), European Financial Management Association Annual Meeting (2015-), Midwest Finance Association Annual Meeting (2015-), Utah Winter Finance Conference (2013-), Western Finance Association Annual Meeting (2010-)